-The MAHEC Addiction Medicine Fellowship accepts applications from July through October 15th, with initial interviews starting in October.
-Applicants will be considered for an interview at MAHEC in Asheville, NC once application materials have been received.
-On occasion, interviews may be offered to applicants who still have some items pending.
+The MAHEC Addiction Medicine Fellowship accepts applications from July through October 15th.
+Initial interviews will be conducted as applications are received, ending in October.
+Applicants will only be considered for an interview at MAHEC in Asheville, NC once application materials have been received.

-We do not currently use the Electronic Residency Application Service (ERAS) or National Resident Matching Program (NRMP), otherwise known as the MATCH, although we may in the future.
+We will be using the Electronic Residency Application Service (ERAS) for application submission and review.
+Currently there is no option for Addiction Medicine fellowship programs to use the National Resident Matching Program (NRMP), otherwise known as the MATCH, although we may in the future.

 Applicants should provide: